dustypomerleau/new-england/README.md

 - TLA+
 -->

 PRs for language-specific highlighting improvements are welcome.
-Scopes can be viewed by opening the command palette and selecting `Developer: Inspect TM Scopes`.
+Scopes can be viewed by opening the command palette and selecting `Developer: Inspect Editor Tokens and Scopes`.
 Theme colors are listed in [`colors.txt`](./colors.txt).